 There are a range of different housing options available in Denver.
 From luxury apartments and condominiums in the city centre to larger ranch-style family homes in the suburbs.
 There truly is something to suit any expat’s requirements.

-However, those moving to Denver need to be somewhat flexible when house-hunting as they will find that their choices will be limited by the lack of supply in property in the city.
-Whether renting or buying, expats will need to act fast if they want to secure a home in the city, and being flexible on one's requirements will make it easier to find a suitable place.
+Whether renting or buying, new arrivals would need to act fast if they want to secure a home in the city, and being flexible on one's requirements will make it easier to find a suitable place.

-Generally, most expats want to live in metropolitan Denver and they have to pay a premium for the privilege of living close the city’s major attractions and facilities.
-Exploring areas and suburbs of Denver that are a little further afield will give expats more choice and better value for money.
+Generally, most expats want to live in metropolitan Denver and they have to pay a premium for the privilege of living close to the city’s major attractions and amenities.
+Exploring areas and suburbs of Denver that are a little further afield would give house hunters more choice and better value for money.